-EEO/Civil Rights Officer shall conduct an investigation of the complaint.
-This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.
 EEO/Civil Rights Officer will maintain the files and records of DHHR relating to such grievances.
 The EEO/Civil Rights Officer shall issue a written decision on the complaint no later than thirty (30) calendar days after its filing, unless the Coordinator documents exigent circumstances requiring additional time to issue a decision.
 To submit this complaint or request additional information, please contact: